hms-dbmi/scde/vignettes/pagoda.md

 ---
 title: "Getting Started with `pagoda` Routines"
 author: "Peter Kharchenko, Jean Fan"
-date: '2015-06-10'
+date: '2015-11-17'
 output: html_document
 vignette: |
+  %\VignetteEngine{knitr::rmarkdown}
   %\VignetteIndexEntry{Vignette Title} \usepackage[utf8]{inputenc}
 ---

 # Pathway and Gene Set Overdispersion Analysis

-In this vignette, we show you how to use `pagoda` routines to characterize aspects of transcriptional heterogeneity in populations of single cells.
+In this vignette, we show you how to use `pagoda` routines in the `scde` package to characterize aspects of transcriptional heterogeneity in populations of single cells.

 The `pagoda` routines implemented in the `scde` resolves multiple, potentially overlapping aspects of transcriptional heterogeneity by identifying known pathways or novel gene sets that show significant excess of coordinated variability among the measured cells.
 Briefly, cell-specific error models derived from `scde` are used to estimate residual gene expression variance, and identify pathways and gene sets that exhibit statistically significant excess of coordinated variability (overdispersion). `pagoda` can be used to effectively recover known subpopulations and discover putative new subpopulations and their corresponding functional characteristics in single-cell samples.
+For more information, please refer to the original manuscript by [_Fan et al._](http://biorxiv.org/content/early/2015/09/16/026948).